“See you down the road.” At the Oscars, where actual nomads will be cleared off the streets ahead of time.

 If the movie consisted of nothing more than the soundtrack playing over lingering shots of McDormand and panoramic vistas of nomadic vehicles wandering highways like herds of Pleistocene mastiffs, I’d have it on loop.
 One of the remarkable aspects of Nomadland is that it captivates despite lacking anything resembling a plot.
 You’ll search in vain for a three act structure.
 There’s no initiating incident, no plunge into conflict, no dark night of the soul, no character or story arcs.
 The movie ends as it begins.
 On one hand it makes for a masterful bit of film.
 I can’t remember the last time I was thoroughly entranced for 90 minutes by a movie in which virtually nothing happens.
 As a meditation on the human condition it’s transcendent.

 All of which is why, to quote nearly every bad Yelp review ever, I really wanted to like this movie.
 I’ve loved McDormand ever since she stole the scene as the manic helicopter mom Dot in the Coen Bros’ Raising Arizona (“He’s just got to have his dip-tet right this very minute!”).
 Alas, Nomadland fails artistically and even morally – not because of anything that happens on screen (or rather, not really) but because of the machinations that led to its creation.
-The movie’s, indeed its fatal flaw, the transgression that renders the rest of it academic, is its kid-gloves treatment of working conditions in an Amazon fulfillment center.
+The movie’s fatal flaw, the transgression that renders the rest of it sadly irrelevant, is its kid-gloves treatment of working conditions in an Amazon fulfillment center.
 Actually, “kid gloves” is giving the moviemakers too much credit: Its outright corporate propaganda.
 The company’s labor practices are the stuff of hideous legend.
 Just last month it beat back the latest effort by workers to unionize.
 Yet in Nomadland the fulfillment center workers are passively content and neutered, dutifully packing boxes and tagging items in a warehouse that appears to be approximately the size of New South Wales.

 A frivolous display of anti-capitalism capitalism